KairoiAI/An_Incomplete_History_of_Research_Ethics/Protocols.md

 * News articles that employ clear references
 * Recorded presentations or conferences

 This is not to say that other sources cannot be employed or that these are perfect.
-Feel free to work with Wikipedia, for example, when looking for ideas.
-Wikipedia often links to sources that are best drawn on to adhere to the principle of _reliability_.
+Feel free to work with _Wikipedia_, for example, when looking for ideas. _Wikipedia_ often links to sources that are best drawn on to adhere to the principle of _Reliability_.

+Finally, _Reliability_ does not amount to the "credibility" of authors one draws on.
+Plenty of high-quality scholarship is created every day without entering the "canon" (the literature that is seen as an established source of truth within some field).
+Furthermore, authors who are in the "canon" may have violated ethical principles or even broken the law (just consider what is discussed in _Research Tragedies_!).
+It is important, then, to _critically_ cite reliable sources.
 </details>

 # Protocol 7: Public Engagement